timgurto/Hellas/doc/glossary.md

 **server**, the *program* which manages the state of the game world and connects to clients

 **swap**, when a user exchanges the item in one container slot with another.
-The container might be an object, or his inventory, or the gear he is wearing.
+The container might be an object, or his inventory, or the gear he is wearing (cf. *take*)

+**tag**, a category to which an item or object belongs, implying functionality.
+For example, cutting down a tree might require a user either to have an "axe"-tagged item in his inventory, or to be near an "axe"-tagged object.
+An item or object can have one or many tag, or none at all.

-**take**, when a user attempts to take an item from a container slot (an object or his gear) into his inventory, without swapping another into its place.
+**take**, when a user attempts to take an item from a container slot (an object or his gear) into his inventory, without swapping another into its place (cf. *swap*)

 **terminal**, a generic term for server or client